opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 redeem an oToken after expiry, receiving the payout of the oToken in the collateral asset

-cannot be called when system is paused
+cannot be called when system is fullyPaused

 #### Parameters: